lukaszszymankiewicz/bookseller/README.md

  - [x] prettify kivy.kv file (move data to Python class),

 TODO:
+ - [ ] add basic logo to main screen,
+ - [ ] Implement radio buttons in Settings tab!
  - [ ] maybe some of the basic label values should be inputted by some init method instead of hard-coding it kivy.kv?
 Think about it!
- - [ ] add radio/swith buttons to settings (this by now is UGLY!)
- - [ ] add basic logo to main screen,
  - [ ] add goback options in "input_number_manually_screen",
  - [ ] add config perserving closing app,
  - [ ] add whole app test (check if all method works abyhow, swithcing between screens etc),